bnema/gh-notify/README.md

 - Go 1.24 or later
 - `gh` CLI tool installed and authenticated
-- Linux desktop environment with notify-send (for desktop notifications)
+- Linux desktop environment with `notify-send` (for clickable desktop notifications)

 ### Build from Source